sjsrey/giasp16/content/pages/tools.md

 4. In the second cell in the notebook enter
    `import folium`
    Then `<Shift-Enter>`
-5. In the third cell enter
+5. In the third cell enter on Mac OS X
    `!which python`
    Then `<Shift-Enter>`
+5. In the third cell enter on Windows
+   `!where python`
+   Then `<Shift-Enter>`

-Your screen should look something like:
+Your screen should look something like (Mac OS X):
 ![Anaconda setup]({filename}/figures/anaconda.png)